Gabby Petito homicide: For Dog the Bounty Hunter, search for Brian Laundrie is personal

 The reality TV star real-life bounty hunter, whose real name is Duane Chapmam, lost his own daughter when she was the same age as Gabby Petito

-FIRST ON FOX: Dog the Bounty Hunter arrived at Brian Laundrie’s parents’ home Saturday, knocked on the door and met silence – but he’s already picked up a scent.
+NORTH PORT, Fla. – FIRST ON FOX: Dog the Bounty Hunter arrived at Brian Laundrie’s parents’ home Saturday, knocked on the door and met silence – but he’s already picked up a scent.

 "The reason I went to Mr. [Christopher] Laundrie is I carry a reputation with me," he told Fox News Digital moments later.
 "The reputation is, ‘He gives you a second chance.
 He’s gonna get you, but he gives you a second chance.’"